gigachad80/TxtRipper/README.md

 ### 🤔 Why This Name?

-Initially, it was Roboto, but I wanted to a different name to give it, so I choose TxtRipper (as it's related to `robots.txt`).
+Initially, it was Roboto, but I wanted to give it a different name , so I choose TxtRipper (as it's related to `robots.txt`).

 ### ⌚ Total Time Taken to Develop & Test